sabrinacamp2/Non-Terra-GCP/Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md

 		3. I've been keeping most options as the default.
 I've been choosing from the Standard machine types. <br> <br><img src="Attachments/machinetypes.png" alt="machinetypes" width = 60%)><br>
 		4. Modify the firewall rules.
 			1. Allow both HTTP and HTTPS traffic<br><br> <img src="Attachments/firewall.png" alt="firewall" width = 60%)><br>
 		5. Ask Sabrina to [give you access to her project](https://cloud.google.com/deployment-manager/docs/configuration/using-images-from-other-projects-for-vm-instances#console) and change the boot disk to be from the Custom Image named `terra-docker-image-100-boot-20230720`.
+To be able to see this image, you have to select `vanallen-scamp` under the "Source projects for images" section.
 This boot disk already has Docker installed and the following three Terra notebook environments are cached:
 		   - **R/Bioconductor**: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-bioconductor:2.1.11
 		   - **Python**: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-python:1.0.15
 		   - **Default**: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-gatk:2.2.14